lavint/FinTech-Python/cheat-sheets/neural-networks.md

 ```

 * The Dense() class is used to add layers to the neural networks

 * The activation parameter defines the activation function that is used to process the values of the input features as they are passed to the first hidden layer

+* `Sigmoid` activation function is used for a binary classification model

 <br>